Testing bounded arboricity: A Deterministic Edge-Assignment Algorithm

-Similarly to what was shown in~\cite{BE}, the edges that were not removed can be decomposed into at most $3\alpha$ forests.
-To verify this observe that we can orient the edges so that we obtain an acyclic orientation as follows.
+It remains to show that the set of edges that were not removed, i.e., $E\setminus E_R$, can be decomposed into at most $3\alpha$ forests.
+This is argued in a manner similar to~\cite{BE}.
+Namely, we define an acyclic orientation, where for each vertex $u$, the number of edges in $E\setminus E_R$ that are oriented from $u$ to another vertex $v$, is at most $3\alpha$ (thus defining the at most $3\alpha$ forests).
 Consider an edge $(u,v)$ such that $u \in B_i$ and $v \in B_{i'}$.
 If $i\neq i'$, then we orient $(u,v)$ from the vertex that became inactive first to the vertex that became inactive second.
 That is, if (without loss of generality) $i<i'$, then $(u,v)$ is oriented from $u$ to $v$.
-If both vertices became inactive at the same iteration, that is $i=i'$, then we orient $(u,v)$ from the vertex with the smaller id to the vertex with the larger degree.
-Since the total number of edges removed is at most we have obtained the desired contradiction. \end{proof}
+If both vertices became inactive at the same iteration, that is $i=i'$, then we orient $(u,v)$ from the vertex with the smaller id to the vertex with the larger id.
+Observe that by the definition of the orientation, for every vertex $u$, the set of edges oriented out of $u$ is a subset of the edges assigned to $u$.
+Furthermore, the orientation is acyclic.
+Since after the removal of $E_R$, each vertex is left with at most $3\alpha$ assigned edges, we obtain an orientation as desired.
+Combing this with Equation~\eqref{eq:removed-edges} we reach a contradiction.